All ETH transfers and burns emit a log.

 A log, identical to a LOG2, is issued for:

 SELFDESTRUCT to self by a contract created in the same transaction, at the time the opcode is invokedBurn logs are emitted after all other logs created by EVM execution and the payment of the EIP-1559 priority fee to the coinbase.
-When multiple accounts are marked for deletion, burn logs are emitted in lexicographical order of account address.
+When multiple accounts with nonzero balances are marked for deletion, burn logs are emitted in lexicographical order of account address.

 | Field | Value |